yash17525/loopback-project-authentication/README.md

 $ npm install
 ```

-### 2. Get your keys(Auth Token, Account SID) from the twilio or any other service provider for sending messages.
+### 2. Get your keys(Auth Token, Account SID) and Twilio-Mobile-Number from your Twilio Account.

 - Visit your twilio account
 - In the dashboard, you will see your Account SID and Auth Token
+- Get one twilio mobile number from your account for testing purpose.

 ### 3. Create providers.json

 - Copy providers.json.template to providers.json
-- Update providers.json with your own values for `clientID/clientSecret` for third party login providers if any.
-- There is no need to change configuration for passport-otp.
+- Under "otp" configuration do the following things:
+1. Generate your model for saving tokens/OTP (with schema identity(string),secret(string) ) and enter the name of the model
+in against "modelToSaveGeneratedKeys"
+2. Select one of the options from "email", "phone" for "sendOtpVia" field.
+3. For "sendOtpVia" : "email" , enter your "emailInfo" and for "sendOtpVia":"phone" enter your "twilioInfo" using information from your twilio account.
+4. Your may also override the default SMS service (twilio) by passing your custom method for SMS service.

   ```
    },
   "otp": {
     "authScheme": "otp",
-    "provider":"passport-otp",
+    "provider": "passport-otp",
     "module": "passport-otp",
-    "countryCodeField": "+91",
     "authPath": "/auth/otp",
     "callbackPath": "/auth/verify",
     "successRedirect": "/auth/account",
     "failureRedirect": "/otp",
     "failureFlash": true,
     "callbackHTTPMethod": "post",
-    "modelToSaveGeneratdKeys": "otpSecret"
+    "modelToSaveGeneratedKeys": "YOUR_MODEL_NAME (schema for model is : identity(string),secret(string) )",
+    "sendOtpVia": "choose one of "phone" or "email"", "emailInfo": {
+      "gmail": "YOUR_GMAIL_ID",
+      "password": "GMAIL_PASSWORD",
+      "emailSubject": "OTP for login to <YOUR_APPLICATION_NAME>"
+    },
+    "twilioInfo": {
+      "accountSid": "TWILIO_ACCOUNT_SID",
+      "authToken":"TWILIO_ACCOUNT_AUTH_TOKEN",
+      "mobileNumber": "TWILIO_ACCOUNT_MOBILE_NUMBER"
     }
   }
+}
   ```
   ```

-### 4. Create .env
-Copy .env_sample to .env and replace dummy variables with your Auth Token and Account SID.

-### 5. Data file
+### 4. Data file

 - If you need to see your account info for testing purposes, in `server\datasources.json`, add: